COVESA/dlt-daemon/doc/dlt_extended_network_trace.md

 ## Introduction

 The extended network trace allows the user to send or truncate network trace messages that are larger than the normal maximum size of a DLT message.
+This interface will be enabled if following calls are supported on the target:
+- mq\_open
+- mq\_close
+- mq\_unlink
+- mq\_send
+- mq\_receive

 ## Protocol